Democrats sweep Watauga commission seats, Pickett apparent winner in NC House race

 According to the Watauga County Board of Elections office, 260 provisional ballots were cast that have yet to be counted.
 Provisional ballots are provided to voters when their registration cannot immediately be verified.
 If they are verified as being eligible to vote in the county, their ballots will be counted at the canvass on Nov.
 13, when results become official.

 There are still mail-in absentee ballots to be counted, as the unofficial vote totals provided on election night include absentee ballots received through 2 p.m. on Monday, Nov.
-2. Watauga County Elections Director Matthew Snyder did not immediately respond to a question about the number of outstanding absentee ballots.
+2. According to the State Board of Elections, 117,000 mail-in absentee ballots were still outstanding statewide prior to Election Day.
+Watauga County Elections Director Matthew Snyder did not immediately respond to a question about the number of outstanding absentee ballots in Watauga.
 Absentee ballots that were mailed will be received through Nov.
 12 and counted as long as they were postmarked by Election Day.

 First-time candidate Carrington Pertalion won the District 1 seat by a vote of 15,807 to Republican Todd Castle’s 14,431.
 Charlie Wallin won re-election to District 5 with 16,087 votes, defeating Republican Bart Keller, who garnered 14,069 votes.
 John Welch, the current chair, was unopposed in District 2, with 20,456 filling in his bubble on the Watauga County ballot.